 A stranger to yourself

 Many psychologists and other experts researching the phenomenon of long-term procrastination have developed a working theory on this common experience.
-According to an article from news site Vox, the difficulty in committing to long-term goals – like saving enough to retire comfortably, for example – is due to the way we view our future selves.
+According to an article from news site Vox, the difficulty in committing to long-term goals1 – like saving enough to retire comfortably, for example – is due to the way we view our future selves.
 In many cases, researchers believe we view ourselves as different people – strangers, effectively – when thinking about our future.

 “Whenever we put things off, we kind of make that future self our beast of burden,” University of Sheffield psychologist Fuschia Sirois told Vox.
 “The me of tomorrow will have more energy, or the me of next week will have lots of time.”

 We tend to develop grandiose images of our future selves, despite reality rarely turning out as nice.
 Even though this presumption has been proven wrong time and time again, we continue to put off our goals and assume they will get accomplished later.
 This can explain why so few people save enough to retire comfortably.
-According to a recent study by the U.S. Government Accountability Office showed that 29 percent of Americans age 55 or older have no retirement savings to speak of.
+According to a recent study by the U.S. Government Accountability Office showed that 29 percent of Americans age 55 or older have no retirement savings2 to speak of.
 Even of those who do have some savings, most of those at or near retirement age do not even have the equivalent of $1,000 per month to support themselves when they can no longer work.

 However, another study looked into the effects of thinking about one’s future self and the characteristics of people who actively plan for the future.
-Researchers at the University of California Los Angeles developed a visual scale to measure how people viewed their future selves in relation to their current selves.
+Researchers at the University of California Los Angeles developed a visual scale3 to measure how people viewed their future selves in relation to their current selves.
 Using this scale, researchers found the participants who viewed their future selves as mostly similar to their current selves tended to save more money.
 Digging deeper, these researchers found that people who were more in tune with their future selves also were more likely to wait for financial rewards.
 These people were also less likely to procrastinate when accomplishing daily tasks.

 Finding your future self